IORoot/Video_FFMPEG-Scriptflow/README.md

     -g | --grep <GREP>
         Supply a grep string for filtering the inputs if a folder is specified.

+    -s | --sort <SORT_FLAG>
+        Allow the files to be sorted in different orders.

     -e | --effects <CSV_STRING>"
         A csv string of each effect to use.
 If the effect list is shorter than" video list, then the effects will be repeated. [default 'fade'] (https://trac.ffmpeg.org/wiki/Xfade)"